universedocs/Universe-Docs-Web/README.md

 This web service listens in one port and "Universe Docs Brain" listens in another port!

+Both company and application website done through this.
+So we need to have two ports one for company web pages and another for application web pages!

 Software:
 1. Bootstrap / Whatever PWA latest and best one
 2. Swift